marko-knoebl/courses-exercises/python-in-practice/files_directories_search_in_files.md

 # Search in files

-Write a program that searches for a term in all text files in a folder (and in subfolders) and prints the number of occurences in each file
+Write a program that searches for a term in all .py files in a folder and prints the number of occurences in each file

 example output: